Research

 Impact of Mulches on Landscape Plants and the Environment - A Review

-All mulches are not created equally, however, and this review compares the costs and benefits of landscape mulches as reported in the scientific literature.
+All mulches are not created equally.
+This review compares the costs and benefits of landscape mulches as reported in the scientific literature.
 It also presents real and perceived problems associated with various landscape mulches.

 Induced Resistance to Pests and Pathogens in Trees